Welcome to VC English! Please feel free to contact department chair Eric Martinsen at firstname.lastname@example.org with any questions.

 - Under the "Available Forms & Surveys" heading, select the VCCCD Assignment Request Form for the appropriate term.
 A fillable online form will then appear.

-CANVAS or DESIRE2LEARN (D2L): The college is transitioning from Desire2Learn to Canvas as its course management system (CMS).
-In fall 2016, both CMS will be available to instructors, but by spring 2017, all faculty will be using Canvas.
+CANVAS: The college uses Canvas as its course management system (CMS).
 All courses have a course shell for web enhancing your class (please see Instructor Tutorials).
-You may access this course website through My.VCCCD.edu under My Courses or login directly with your VCCCD username and password at d2l.vcccd.edu or vcccd.instructure.com.
+You may access this course website through My.VCCCD.edu under My Courses or login directly with your VCCCD username and password at vcccd.instructure.com.

 For English classes, these D2L shells include the Dropbox feature to accept essays online and, if selected, scan each essay through Turnitin to check for appropriate use of sources.
 Please view this short video from the University of Wisconin Whitewater for instructions on setting up Dropboxes as an instructor and using the Turnitin feature.